hal/webpage/README.md

 # Webpage and Documentation repository

+**Dprecated**

+> Please note that this repository will no longer be updated.
+The content will be moved to the [HAL GitBook](http://hal.gitbooks.io/dev/content/).
+If you setup this repository locally, follow the steps below.

 ## Setup

 We leverage hexo, to build and deploy the static website.
 To get started with hexo you need at least nodejs and git.